 Professional Career From 1995 To 1992

 The analyst started her professional career when she was just 14 years old.
-The then-teenager went on to four-time Orange Bowl Champion, which opened several doors for her.
+The then-teenager became a four-time Orange Bowl junior champion, which opened several doors for her.

-She defeated an English tennis player named Sara Gomer in the United States Open Tennis Championship.
+She defeated an English tennis player named Sara Gomer in the U.S. Open.

-Doing so in 1985, she was the youngest tennis player who won the main draw.
-By 1986, she was already a professional tennis player.
+So in 1985, she was the youngest tennis player who won the main draw.
+By 1986, she was already a professional tennis player and won her first tour double with Betsy Nagelsen.

-The 49-year-old won her first double with Betsy Nelsen.
-Moreover, in 1989, she made it to the semifinals of the Grand Slam tennis tournament called the French Open.
+In 1989, she made it to the semifinals of the French Open.

-The next year, she could only be the Australian Open‘s semi-finalist.
-In the singles match, she lost to Monica Seles.
+The following year, she could only be the Australian Open’s semi-finalist.
+In the singles match, she lost to Monica Seles (3-6,6-0,7-9.)

-Nevertheless, she won the Australian Open‘s Doubles’ when paired up with Patty Fendick.
-Again, in The Championships, Wimbledon, she lost after reaching the semifinals.
+Nevertheless, she won the Australian Open’s Doubles’ paired with Patty Fendick.
+Again, in Wimbledon, she lost after reaching the semifinals.

-In the 1992 Australian Open, she managed to reach the finals once again before being defeated.
-Also, in the US Open, she made it to the semifinals before her loss.
+In the 1992 Australian Open, she again reached the finals before being defeated.
+Also, she made it to the semifinals before her loss in the U.S. Open.

-However, when she represented her country, the USA, in the 1992 Olympics, she went home a gold medal in doubles and a bronze in the singles match.
+When she represented the USA in the 1992 Olympics, she earned a gold medal in doubles and a bronze in singles.

 Professional Career From 1993 To Retirement

-The analyst won the WTA Indian Wells Open in 1993 and further defeated world No.3 and world No.5 in the French Open.
+The analyst won the WTA Indian Wells Open in 1993, defeating world No.3 and No.5 in the French Open.

 However, she lost in the finals, although she started strong.
 Nevertheless, in 1996, she won the French Open’s Grand Slam Doubles.

-She also won the year-end WTA Tour Championships in the doubles match with former World No.1 Lindsay Davenport.
+She also won the year-end WTA Tour Championships in the doubles with former world No. 1 Lindsay Davenport.

-Mary was also part of the US team in the 1996 Olympics.
-She won her second gold with her previous Puerto Rican American partner Gigi Fernández.
+Mary was part of the U.S. team in the 1996 Olympics when she won her second gold with her previous Puerto Rican-American partner Gigi Fernández.

-Besides that, she played against the world No. 2 player to reach the singles semifinals; however, she lost and failed to make it to the finals.
-Along with the US team, she also won the Federation Cup.
+Besides that, in the same year, she played against the world No. 2 player, Conchita Martinez, to reach the singles semifinals; however, she lost and failed to make it to the finals.

-Later in the 1997 Australian Open, she lost in the semifinals, but she won her only WTA Tier I tournament in May.
+She lost in the 1997 Australian Open semifinals but won her only WTA Tier I tournament in Berlin.

 Later on that year, she won against then-No. 2 Lindsay Davenport.
-Further, a year before her retirement, she had a victory against Serena Williams.
+Further, a year before her retirement, she won against Serena Williams.

-Fernández lost her last Grand Slam in 1999.
-Eventually, in the year 2000, she retired from the Tennis World.
+Fernández lost her last Grand Slam to Venus Williams in 1999.
+Eventually, in the year 2000, she retired from tennis.

-Following her retirement, she serves as a tennis analyst and commentator for the ESPN network.
-Furthermore, she is going to cover the US Open 2020 with other commentators.
+Following retirement, she serves as a tennis analyst and commentator for the ESPN network.
+She covered the U.S. Open 2020 with other commentators.

 Drug Use

-In 2003, rumors were suggesting that the 49-year-old had used drugs in the Olympics.
+In 2003, rumors suggested that she had used drugs in the Olympics.
 A report from the former United States Olympic Committee (USOC) director, Dr. Wade Exum, showed Mary’s name.

 Before winning gold and bronze in the 1992 Olympics, the ESPN analyst received a positive result for pseudoephedrine; nevertheless, she was allowed to play and faced no consequences.

 However, USOC called Dr. Exum’s accusation and reports released to the press ‘baseless.’
-Like everyone on the list, she later addressed she took cold medicine that included a trace of the drug in it.
+Like everyone on the list, she later addressed that she took cold medicine with a trace of the drug.

 As a result of the reports released to the Sports Illustrated and Orange County Register, she received a lot of bad press.
-Nonetheless, The US law didn’t take decisive or disciplinary actions against her.
+Nonetheless, U.S. law didn’t take decisive or disciplinary actions against her.

-The duo tied the knots in April of 2000 at the Roman Catholic Cathedral of St. Mary in Miami.
-All of their loved ones, including their parents and siblings, were present at the wedding.
+The duo tied the knot in April 2000 at the Roman Catholic Cathedral of St. Mary in Miami.
+All their loved ones, including their parents and siblings, attended the wedding.

 The pair have two children, namely Isabella Godsick and Nicholas Godsick.
 Both of their kids play tennis.

-Isabella has won the Ohio High School’s Division II doubles state tournament, while Nicholas had ranked in the top 15 nationwide when he was 13.
+Isabella won the Ohio High School’s Division II doubles state tournament, while Nicholas ranked in the top 15 nationwide when he was 13.

 She is a multi millionaire and condones Djokovic making fun of people on court…said he should go back to it….….that tells you her kids ok to do this to other kids…..she is a terrible person saying these things..promotes bad behavior and I guess only for millionaire not normal people who tell their kids this is not done…..